 I was particularly struck by the way Rohmann contextualised the current movement of people away from their homes under duress by reflecting it against another, historical flight of people.
 I also really enjoyed the representation of older people – in this case Grandparents – in her novel, finely translated by Ruth Ahmedzai Kemp.
 Her decision to keep a sprinkling of German and Arabic words in her free-flowing, easy-to-enjoy text seems entirely appropriate in a book about approaching and learning about new cultures.”

-Zoe Toft, and 13-year-old co-translator, at Playing by the Book
+Zoe Toft, and 13-year-old co-reviewer, at Playing by the Book

 Fiona Graham, European Literature Network